Phonon anomalies within the polar charge density wave phase of the structurally chiral superconductor Mo$_3$Al$_2$C: Results and Discussion

 \subsection{Temperature dependence}

-After establishing the phonon modes in Mo$_3$Al$_2$C, we switch to study their temperature dependence.
+After establishing the phonon modes in Mo$_3$Al$_2$C, we switch to studying their temperature dependence.

-In Fig.~\ref{Fitting}, we show the fitting results to data in the $XX$, $X'Y'$, and $XY$ scattering geometries from (1~0~0) {surface} of Mo$_3$Al$_2$C at selected temperatures 312, 151, 91, and 26\,K by multi-Lorentzian peaks fitting on a smooth background.
-In Fig.~\ref{Fitting_parameters}, we present the temperature dependence of the peak frequencies, HWHM (half-width at half-maximum), and intergraded area for these $A_1$, $E$, and $T_2$ phonon modes.
+In Fig.~\ref{Fitting}, we show the fitting results for data in the $XX$, $X'Y'$, and $XY$ scattering geometries from the (0~0~1) {surface} of Mo$_3$Al$_2$C at selected temperatures (312, 151, 91, and 26\,K) using multi-Lorentzian peaks fitted on a smooth background~\cite{SM}.
+In Fig.~\ref{Fitting_parameters}, we present the temperature dependence of the peak frequencies, half width at half maximum (HWHM), and intergraded area for these $A_1$, $E$, and $T_2$ phonon modes.

 As shown in Fig.~\ref{Fitting_parameters}(a), the $A_1$ phonon mode at 180\,\cm-1 hardens upon cooling.
 It shows substantial additional hardening upon cooling below $T^*$, suggesting this mode couples to the CDW order parameter.
 Below $T' \sim 100$\,K, the $A_1$ phonon mode at 180\,\cm-1 shows a saturation-like behavior.
 The anomaly at $T'$ is also found in the $T$-dependence of the resistivity curve where the slope changes sign at $T'$, namely, $\text{d} \rho/\text{d}T$ is zero at around $T'$~[Fig.~\ref{Fig1_structure}(b)].
-The temperature dependence for the mode frequency follows well the anharmonic phonon decay model~[Appendix~\ref{Anharmonic_decay_model}] in both the temperature range $T>T^*$ and $T' <T<T^*$.
+The temperature dependence of the mode frequency follows well the anharmonic phonon decay model~(Appendix~\ref{Anharmonic_decay_model}) in both temperature ranges $T>T^*$ and $T' <T<T^*$.
 On the contrary, the $A_1$ mode at 319\,\cm-1 decreases a little bit upon cooling below $T^*$, then increases, finally decreases again, and forms a local maximum at $T' $.
-For the HWHM of these two modes, both of them decease upon cooling, showing anomalies at $T^*$.
+For the HWHMs of these two modes, both of them decease upon cooling, showing anomalies at $T^*$.
 For the integrated area, the $A_1$ phonon mode at 180\,\cm-1 shows an increase upon cooling and decreases below $T^*$.
-In contrast, the $A_1$ phonon mode at 319\,\cm-1 increases continuously upon cooling, indicating the finite electron-phonon coupling in this system~\cite{Mai2019PRB}.
+In contrast, the $A_1$ phonon mode at 319\,\cm-1 increases continuously upon cooling, indicating the finite electron-phonon coupling in this system~\cite{Mai2019PRB}. {We note that the $E$ mode at 140\,\cm-1 in the $X'Y'$ scattering geometry [Figs.~\ref{compare_300K_10K_chi}(d), ~\ref{Fitting}(e), and \ref{Fitting}(f)], which appears only below $T^*$, shows the Fano line shape reported in previous studies~\cite{Xu_2017_NC,Wu2020PhysRevB}.
+The asymmetric line shape for this mode also supports the existence of electron-phonon coupling in this system.}